-Mercury is small, fast and close to the sun, making the rocky world challenging to visit.
+Mercury is small, fast, and close to the sun, making the rocky world challenging to visit.
 Only one probe has ever orbited the planet and collected enough data to tell scientists about the chemistry and landscape of Mercury’s surface.
 Learning about what is beneath the surface, however, requires careful estimation.

-Using the most recent mathematical formulas, Lunar and Planetary Laboratory associate staff scientist Michael Sori estimates that the Mercurial crust is just 16 miles thick and is denser than aluminum.
-His study, “A Thin, Dense Crust for Mercury,” will be published May 1 in Earth and Planetary Science Letters and is currently available online.
+Using the most recent mathematical formulas, Lunar and Planetary Laboratory associate staff scientist Michael Sori estimates that the Mercurial crust is just 16 miles (26 kilometers) thick and is denser than aluminum.
+His study, “A Thin, Dense Crust for Mercury,” will be published on May 1 in Earth and Planetary Science Letters and is currently available online.

 Sori determined the density of Mercury’s crust using data collected by the Mercury Surface, Space Environment and Geochemistry Ranging (MESSENGER) spacecraft.
 He created his estimate using a formula developed by Isamu Matsuyama, a professor in the Lunar and Planetary Laboratory, and University of California Berkeley scientist Douglas Hemingway.